BearJ/picklog/README.md

 $ npx picklog
 ```

-- if You want to write it to a file, like this:
+- If You want to save to a file, like this:
 ```
 $ npx picklog > picklog.json
 ```